5 Ways to Style Your Winter Hats

 1. Long Braid

 Need a way to not get your hair messed up from your winter hats?
 Look no further than braids!
-If you do a three-strand braid using all of your hair, you can’t get hat hair.
-We love doing braided styles on short hair and extra long hair.
-Follow our tutorial for the perfect French braid.
-Make your braid more festive by using a glam hair tie, or cover a plain hair tie with a fun hair clip.
+A full, proper three-strand braid definitely keeps hat hair at bay.
+We love doing braided styles on short hair and extra long hair too.
+Follow our tutorial for the perfect French braid and even make your braid more festive by using a glam hair tie.

 2. Loosely Curled

-We love the look of curls loosely rolling out from under our favorite winter hats.
-You can get these gorgeous loose curls two different ways.
+We love the look of curls effortlessly rolling out from under our favorite winter hats.
+You can get these gorgeous loose curls in two different ways.
 One of our favorite ways to get loose curls is by using hot rollers.
-We have a tutorial you can follow for using hot rollers to get loose curls.
-You can also recreate this style using day old curls.
-It’s great because you get two styles by just curling your hair once.
-All you need to do is take a teasing comb and lightly back comb your curls to create more volume.
-Then lock in your curls with Suave Professionals Luxe Style Infusion Plump Hold Hairspray.
+For all you fans of this ’70s-inspired look, we have a tutorial you can follow for using hot rollers.

-This is another hairstyle you can totally rock with second day hair.
+This is another hairstyle you can totally flex on second-day hair.
 Add some texture to your straightened hair by spraying in a little bit of sea salt spray.
-But, instead of scrunching like you would normally with a sea salt spray, just let it dry.
-It will give your hair a piecey texture without adding in any waves.
+But instead of scrunching like you would normally, just let it air-dry.
+It will give your hair a piecey, on-trend texture.

 4. Big Curls

-There is something so festive about wearing big curls with your favorite cap.
-You can snuggle up by the fireplace or head to a holiday market with these big bouncy curls.
-The best, long-lasting curls are done with a regular curling iron and allowing the curls to cool down in pin curls.
-This will keep your curls in tact through the icy temps.
+There is something so fun and fancy about wearing big curls with your favorite cap, whether you’re more of an indoor or outdoor winter person.
+You can snuggle up by the fireplace or head to a holiday market with big bouncy curls, knowing you’re looking fab.
+Keep in mind that the best, long-lasting curls are done with a regular curling iron and by allowing the curls to cool down in pin curls.
+This will keep your curls intact throughout icy temps.

 Winter weather can be tough on exposed hair.
-The freezing temps, wind and snow can do some major damage, even if you aren’t heat styling your hair on the daily.
+The freezing temps, wind and snow can do some major damage, even if you aren’t heat-styling your hair on the daily.
 One good way to add a layer of protection while taming frizz and adding shine is to use a serum.
-Before you blow-dry your hair, add a few drops of the Bed Head by TIGI Control Freak Serum to your damp hair.
+Before you blow-dry, add a few drops of Bed Head by TIGI Control Freak Serum to your damp hair.
 Blow-dry your hair straight and top off the look with a cute bobble hat.